Alejogb1/job-board/blog-data/is-epoch-loss-increasing.md

 id: "is-epoch-loss-increasing"
 ---

-Okay, let's talk about epoch loss and when it starts to misbehave.
+, let's talk about epoch loss and when it starts to misbehave.
 It's a scenario I’ve definitely seen a few times in my career, and it’s often not as straightforward as “it’s increasing, therefore it’s bad.”
 Let’s unpack it.
 Typically, during the training of a neural network, we expect the loss function to decrease with each passing epoch.
 It's the fundamental signal that our model is learning.
 However, encountering a situation where the epoch loss *increases* isn't necessarily a catastrophic failure; it's more of a 'flag' prompting further investigation.

 First, we should define what we mean by epoch loss.
 It's the average loss calculated across all the training samples within a single pass through the complete training dataset.
 If that value goes up over an epoch, it means the model is, in a sense, getting *worse* at its task during that particular training cycle.
 Not ideal, but let's explore the common causes.